Transfer learning for vision-based tactile sensing: FEATURE ENGINEERING

 Dense optical flow algorithms aim to estimate the motion at each pixel of the image.
 The algorithm based on Dense Inverse Search (DIS), see \cite{DIS}, approaches this task by reconstructing the flow at multiple scales in a coarse-to-fine fashion.
 DIS employs an efficient search of correspondences, which renders the approach suitable to run in real-time.
 With respect to the application proposed here, the algorithm is independent of the marker type and distribution, since it only requires a trackable distinct pattern, which in the tactile sensor discussed in this paper is in fact given by the spherical markers.

 The original RGB image is converted to grayscale, and the optical flow algorithm is applied.
 An example of the computed flow is shown in Fig. \ref{fig:dense_optical_flow}.

-As in \cite{sferrazza_sensors}, the resulting flow is stored at each pixel as tuples of magnitude and an angle with respect to a fixed axis.
-The image plane is then divided into a grid of $m$ regions with equal area and each optical flow tuple is assigned to one of these regions, depending on its position in the image.
-For each region $i = 1, \dots, m$, the following average quantities are computed,
+The resulting flow is stored at each pixel as tuples of magnitude and an angle with respect to a fixed axis.
+As in \cite{sferrazza_sensors}, the image plane is then divided into a grid of $m$ regions with equal area and each optical flow tuple is assigned to one of these regions, depending on its position in the image.
+For each region $i = 1, \dots, m$, the average magnitude and direction of the optical flow are computed.

-where $d_{ij}$ and $\alpha_{ij}$ represent respectively the magnitude and the angle of the tuple $j$ assigned to the region $i$, and $N_i$ is the total number of tuples assigned to the region $i$.
-The formula in \eqref{eq:average_distance} computes the arithmetic mean of the displacements in each region, while the one in \eqref{eq:average_angle} is the circular mean of the angles, as defined in \cite[p.~106]{bishop}.
 These average quantities have the advantage of implicitly storing position information (in fact, they are an approximation of the optical flow at each of the regions' centers).
 Furthermore, provided that a distinct pattern is available at each region, they are independent of the markers' distribution over the entire volume.
 Therefore, they are designed to be invariant when the same forces are applied to a different gel with the same material properties but not necessarily with the same marker pattern.
 The two average quantities for each of the $m$ regions are chosen as the $2\times m$ features, which are the input to the neural network architecture that is presented in Section \ref{sec:neural_network}.